idemia/multigit/README.md

 ------------
 Multigit is installation is possible through different formats and on different platforms:

+### Windows

+#### Classic installer

+Classic Windows installer is available on the GitHub release page as `Multigit.OpenSource.X.Y.Z.exe`.
-* Windows / Graphical Installer: just run `setup_multigit-v1.6.1.exe` and look for Multigit in your Applications
+Just run it and look for Multigit in your Applications.

-* Windows / Chocolatey package:
+#### Chocolatey package

+Multigit is available as a Chocolatey package, which is the recommended way to install it on Windows.
+Just run:

 ```
     choco install multigit
 ```

-* Linux / with a python package manager:
+### Linux

+#### Python package

+Multigit is available as a Python package on PyPi, but it is recommended to use `pipx` to install it, as it will be installed in an isolated environment and will not interfere with your system Python or other Python packages.

 ```
-    $ sudo apt install python-pipx
+    $ sudo apt install pipx
     $ pipx install multigit_gx
+    $ pipx ensurepath
+    (open a new terminal to have pipx in PATH)
     $ multigit
 ```

 *Note: on PyPi, Multigit is registered as multigit_gx because there is already a multigit software* .
 The recommended way is to use `pipx` to install it:

-* (future) flatpak

-*Note on Ubuntu:*
+#### Adjustments when running on Linux

+##### On Ubuntu:

 If you are getting the following error when running Multigit: